 ACA’s Professional Collection Specialist Certificate was designed for collectors who complete training in professional and ethical collection practices.
 Show your clients that your collectors have what it takes to collect efficiently and effectively, while staying in compliance with the Fair Debt Collection Practices Act.
 To achieve this designation, you must:

-- Complete the FDCPA Essentials for Collectors training, available as an online seminar, Web course and CD-ROM.
+- Complete the FDCPA Essentials for Collectors training, available as an online seminar and CD-ROM.

-- Complete the Essential Collection Skills & Techniques training, available as an online seminar, Web course and CD–ROM.
+- Complete the Essential Collection Skills & Techniques training, available as an online seminar and CD–ROM.

 - Apply for and successfully pass the PCS Exam with a score of 85 percent or higher.

 To purchase your exam, fax the Professional Collection Specialist application to (952) 926-1624 or save 5% by purchasing your PCS exam(s) online.
 (NOTE: Discount only applies to purchases of the Professional Collection Specialist exam if the purchase is made online